fedme/CrowdLending/README.md

 Authenticated requests must contain the token inside the *Authorization* header.

 ## Mock Users
-There are two mock users that you can use:
+There are some mock users that you can use:
 - dave@test.local Password123!
+- sarah@test.local Password123!
 - john@test.local Password123!